 2012 – Jake Peavy

 This one will make some Sox fans smile.
 In case you forgot, Jake Peavy was a man on the roster and a pitcher in our rotation.
 He had quite the 2012 season, but finished dead last in the Final Vote.
 He lost to Yu Darvish of the Texas Rangers.
 However, Peavy eventually went on to make an All-Star Game appearance after some roster changes to the American League team.

 2014 – Chris Sale (Won)

-The one and only, Chris Sale, became the fourth White Sox player to win a Final Vote in what was his third All-Star Game selection.
+The one and only Chris Sale became the fourth White Sox player to win a Final Vote campaign in what was his third All-Star Game selection.
 The ace took down Garrett Richards, Rick Porcello, Corey Kluber, and Dallas Keuchel in an all pitchers American League Final Vote.

 With a lot of talent down in the farm system, don’t be surprised if a few more Sox players make their way onto the Final Vote ballot in the coming years and bring home another victory or two.
 The future will surely be an exciting time for All-Star voting on the South Side.